-But there is one key-factor that determines to what degree cannabis impacts a person’s memory: Potency of the strain we’re using (mainly the THC levels in it).
+But there is one key factor that determines to what degree cannabis impacts a person’s memory: Potency of the strain we’re using (mainly the THC levels in it).

 Strains with higher CBD levels reduce certain side-effects of THC (memory loss is one of them), and protect memory in general.

-THC is the compound primarily known for psychoactive alteration of a person’s state of mind, and it can also impair memory and information processing.
+THC is the compound primarily known for the psychoactive alteration of a person’s state of mind, and it can also impair memory and information processing.